IHE/ITI.MHD/input/pagecontent/1332_actor_options.md

 #### 1:33.2.4 Simplified Publish Option

 The **Simplified Publish Option** recognizes that there are Document Source Actors that have simple publication needs that can be automated on the Document Recipient Actor.
 The simplifications include:
 * Publishing one document at a time
+  * Any mime-type is supported
 * The document must be included
+* The Document Source can create the DocumentReference metadata and has some need to control the element values provided
 * No support for On-Demand or Delayed Document Assembly
 * No support for Replace
 * No support for Folders
-* No support for a defined SubmissionSet metadata
+* No support for a defined SubmissionSet metadata, the Document Recipient can deterministically create the SubmissionSet from the provided DocumentReference
 * No support to target a publication to a given intended recipient

 The "need" may be simply that the Document Source is not capable to understand these features or does not need them.